A boy has the power to see people’s inner ghosts, but learns he might have another, much more dangerous gift as well.

 The final bell rang and woke me out of my trance.
 I packed up my books and threw them in my bag, crushing my history paper as I did.
 It didn’t matter.
 I didn’t much care about going to Eric’s party anymore.

-When I got to my locker, Roger was there waiting for me, but no sign of Eric.
-It should have surprised me that Eric would break our long-standing after-school tradition of meeting at my locker before walking home, but it didn’t.
+When I got to my locker, Roger was there waiting for me, but there was no sign of Eric.
+It should have surprised me that Eric would break our long-standing after-school tradition of meeting at my locker before walking home, but it didn’t much surprise me at all.
 This was the new, popular Eric.
-And the new, popular Eric was a fucking dickhead.
+And the new, popular Eric was a jerk.

 I might have been hurt if I hadn’t been so angry.